 Using a team management tool for agile planning

-A team management tool optimizes agile planning because it can help you define the user stories in the release, organize them into sprints, assign them to team members, and track progress in real-time, from anywhere.
+A team management tool can help you define the user stories in the release, organize them into sprints, assign them to team members, and track progress in real-time, from anywhere.
+Here’s a quick visual of what this could look like in a work OS.

 - Get a clear understanding of priorities and estimates, easily tracking transformation into reports and dashboards

-- Know at a glance if something’s stuck or behind schedule with colorful and customizable statuses
+- Know at a glance if something’s stuck, in progress, or behind schedule with colorful and customizable statuses.